privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 }

 // Response to GetBidRequest.
-message GetBidResponse {
+message GetBidsResponse {
   // Unencrypted response.
-  message GetBidRawResponse {
+  message GetBidsRawResponse {
     // Includes ad_render_url and corresponding bid value pairs for each IG.
     // BuyerFrontEnd will return K-Anonymized ads to SellerFrontEnd for scoring.
     // Represents a JSON object.